01 Sep Helping with Back Pain for the Elderly

-The 5th October marks the start of Backcare Awareness Week in the UK and Low Back Pain (LBP) is one of the major disabling health conditions among older adults aged 60 years or above.
+The first week of October is Backcare Awareness Week in the UK and Low Back Pain (LBP) is one of the major disabling health conditions among older adults aged 60 years or above.
 This age group are more likely to suffer from pain related to degeneration of the joints in the spine.
 Two of the most common causes of lower back pain in older adults include osteoarthritis and spinal stenosis.
 This blog looks at some ways to prevent back pain as we get older and some tips on how to manage any back pain for the elderly.

 As we get older our height and gait changes, which means pressure is often put on our spines.
 On average a person will lose about half an inch of height every 10 years from their peak height.
 The loss in height becomes more pronounced after the age of 70.
 A change in height and posture can lead to back pain.
 Here are some factors that can affect postural changes with age (source muschealth.org):